 - September 19, 2017– Bill 47 An Act to Amend the LPA.

 - November 8, 2018 - Chartered Professional Accountants Act (s.98)

 - November 10, 2020 - Legislation Act (s.108 & 142(1)

 Rules of the Law Society of Nunavut

-Note: The amendments relating to CLE come into force effective January 1, 2022.
+Note: The amendments relating to CLE came into force effective January 1, 2022.

-- The Law Society of Nunavut’s adopted its Code of Conduct on November 7, 2016.
-Download a copy here.
+- The Law Society of Nunavut adopted an updated version on June 16, 2022 (AGM); Download a copy here.

 - Guidelines for Practicing Ethically with New Information Technologies - Supplemental

 Continuing Legal Education